-- authorize Corps activities and projects, and modifications to existing authorizations that meet certain criteria; - amend the process for complying with environmental documentation requirements; and - authorize an effort to review and possibly deauthorize activities approved by Congress prior to WRDA 1996. - S. 601 would change water resource project financing through provisions that - expand crediting opportunities for nonfederal work on Corps projects and increase the opportunities for nonfederal roles in project management; and - create new funding mechanisms for certain projects, such as a pilot program for the Corps and the U.S. Environmental Protection Agency (EPA) to provide financial assistance in the form of direct loans and loan guarantees for certain flood control and water supply projects.
+- authorize new Corps construction projects and a process for proceeding with modifications to existing authorizations; - amend the process for environmental compliance for Corps activities; 14 and - authorize an effort to review and possibly deauthorize activities approved by Congress prior to WRDA 1996.

+S. 601 would change water resource project financing through provisions that

+- expand crediting opportunities for nonfederal work on Corps projects and increase the opportunities for nonfederal roles in project management; 15 and - create new funding mechanisms for certain projects, such as a pilot program for the Corps and the U.S. Environmental Protection Agency (EPA) to provide financial assistance in the form of direct loans and loan guarantees for certain flood control and water supply projects.
+16